The Boardroom vs. the Assistant

 Structured Deliberation

-Decisions aren't made by chatting.
+Decisions aren't made by chatting — even brilliant chatting.
 They're made through a 3-round structured debate where advisors present arguments, cross-examine each other, and refine their positions.
-This mirrors how real boardrooms work (but is faster and less political).
+This mirrors how effective boardrooms work, but faster and without the politics.
+ChatGPT gives you a conversation.
+Verdikt gives you a process.

-- Confirmation Bias: Once ChatGPT takes a position, it tends to find supporting evidence and downplay contradictions.
-A devil's advocate advisor catches this.
+- Confirmation Bias: Once ChatGPT builds a reasoning chain, it tends to find supporting evidence.
+A devil's advocate advisor is designed to find the disconfirming evidence.

-- Anchoring Bias: The first piece of information you mention becomes a reference point.
+- Anchoring Bias: The first piece of information you mention becomes the reference point.
 ChatGPT anchors to your framing.
-Verdikt's first advisor might disagree with the framing itself.
+Verdikt's first advisor might reject the framing entirely.

 - Availability Heuristic: Recent or memorable information gets overweighted.
-A diverse panel considers both recent and foundational factors.
+A diverse panel considers both recent signals and structural factors.

 - Overconfidence: A single voice tends to be more certain than warranted.
-Multiple advisors showing disagreement reveal uncertainty where it exists.
+Multiple advisors showing disagreement reveal genuine uncertainty — and that's valuable information.

-- Sunk Cost Fallacy: Hard to escape once suggested.
-A fresh perspective cuts through it.
+- Sunk Cost Fallacy: Hard to escape once a reasoning chain has committed.
+A fresh perspective from a different advisor cuts through it.

 When to Use Each (And When to Use Both)